 4) the weather.
-Are you having your wedding in mid-March or late October?
+Are you having your wedding in March or October?
 String instruments — the violin, viola, cello, bass, guitar, and harp — need the temperature to be at least 60 degrees.
 The cooler air can change the sound of the instrument and even do damage to the wood and strings.
 If you’ve got your heart set on a string instrument, you may need to move the wedding indoors for the musician’s sake if it’s 55 degrees that day.
-Or, if your dream is to get married outdoors, you might consider a saxophone or keyboard.
+Or, if your dream is to get married outdoors, you might consider a flute, saxophone, or keyboard.
 Their temperature needs are less restrictive.

 Will you give me a live sample performance?

 It may be possible for a fee, depending on our schedules.
 You might also be able to catch one of us at a public performance with an orchestra, or at a restaurant.